prakhag1/kubernetes-deployment-patterns/README.md

 kubectl rollout status deploy app -w kubectl get svc/app -w
 ```
-Wait for successful deployment rollout and external IP to be allocated before proceeding.
+Wait for external IP to be allocated before proceeding.
 Press CTRL-C to end the watch loop

 4. On a new terminal, get the service IP and send requests to the current deployment: